u-man-lab/extract_image_taken_datetime/README.md

 2025-08-11 10:36:28,748 [INFO] __main__: Writing CSV file "results/file_paths_list_with_image_taken_datetime.csv"...
 2025-08-11 10:36:30,185 [INFO] __main__: "extract_image_taken_datetime.py" done!
 ```
-(For reference, it took about 35min. to process 36,031 files.)
+For reference, it took about 35min. to process 36,031 files.
+Run on Synology DS218 (Realtek RTD1296, 4-core 1.4 GHz, 2GB DDR4) with 2×4TB WD Red (SMR) in RAID1.

 The resulting CSV will be like: